Path of the Friend

 Our activities emerge out of our understanding of and respect for cultures and faith traditions in different regions of the world.
 We are committed to grounding social action in the recognition of the universality of spirit.

-An integral part of this work involves sharing the stories and lessons we encounter through speeches, writings, our emailed Letters from the Road and Elizabeth’s Blog.
+An integral part of this work involves sharing the stories and lessons we encounter through speeches, writings, and our emailed Letters from the Road.

 We invite you to join us – whether by listening to the stories we bring home, participating in our programs and journeys, or by helping to support our work.